 A chemical peel can be used for a variety of skin problems on the face.
-For example, a chemical peel can be used to reduce the appearance of sun-damaged skin, pigmentation, wrinkles and skin texture problems.
-Chemical peels can also improve the overall appearance of the skin.
+For example, a chemical peel can be used to reduce the appearance of sun-damage skin, uneven skin tone, dry skin, hyperpigmentation, acne scars, fine lines, blemishes, wrinkles, and skin texture problems.
+Chemical peels can be anti-aging and also improve the overall appearance of the skin and skin tone.

 During a chemical peel treatment, the cosmetic surgery or dermatologist will remove the top layers of the skin.
-The top layers of the skin are removed in a bid to induce collagen remodelling, which leads a younger and healthier looking skin.
+The top layers of the skin are removed in a bid to induce collagen remodelling and production of new skin cells, which leads a younger and healthier-looking skin.

 Due to the evolution of beauty techniques and treatments, there is a great variety of chemical peels on the market today.
 However, the preferred chemical peel at the Dr Lanzer Clinic is the Glycolic Acid Treatment.

 The Glycolic Acid Treatment works in the same manner as a normal chemical peel, but it can be used in larger concentrations.
-When using higher concentrations of the chemical peel, it is possible to remove dead outer layers of skin rapidly, as well as the accompanying oil, dirt or any makeup that is left on the skin.
+When using higher concentrations of the chemical peel, it is possible to remove and exfoliate dead skin cells rapidly, as well as the accompanying oil, dirt or any makeup that is left on the skin.

-Treatment with a Glycolic Acid Peel may leave you with a rejuvenated and younger looking skin, this is because the treatment is able to unblock the pores of the skin and reveal the rejuvenated, younger looking skin underneath the dead skin layers.
+Treatment with a Glycolic Acid Peel may leave you with rejuvenated and younger-looking skin, this is because the treatment can unblock the pores of the skin and reveal the rejuvenated, younger-looking skin underneath the dead skin layers.

 Retail chemical peels are created with the general public in mind, which means that these chemical peels are not made for your skin specifically.
 While such things can be taken into account at a facility specialising in chemical peels, it is not taken into account by the manufacturers of these retail chemical peels.